ThePipingMart Blog Grades Alloy 20 – Properties, Uses, and Composition

 Sulfur, S ≤0.035

-Alloy 20 is an amazing metal alloy with tantalizing properties and a wide range of applications.
+Alloy 20 is an amazing metal alloy with tantalizing properties and many applications.
 It is a nickel-iron-chromium stainless steel most commonly used in the chemical, food and pharmaceutical industries.
-Notable features of Alloy 20 are its acid resistance and excellent formability, making it ideal for a variety of high temperature uses, including heat exchangers, pressure vessels, condensers and valves.
+Notable features of Alloy 20 are its acid resistance and excellent formability, making it ideal for various high-temperature uses, including heat exchangers, pressure vessels, condensers and valves.
 It also contains molybdenum for enhanced corrosion resistance at elevated temperatures.
-High work hardening ability makes it well suited for manufacturing components that require higher yields and stronger tensile strengths.
-In addition to its unique combination of mechanical traits, Alloy 20 is also highly resistant to stress corrosion cracking and sulfur compounds such as sulfuric acid.
+High work hardening ability suits it well-suited for manufacturing components requiring higher yields and stronger tensile strength.
+In addition to nickel alloy 20 unique combination of mechanical traits, Alloy 20 is highly resistant to stress corrosion cracking and sulfur compounds such as sulfuric acid.
 For these reasons and more, you can trust that alloy 20 has all the advantageous properties you need for any industrial application.

 Properties Metric Imperial